 For families: Zion has a Junior Ranger program, and kid-friendly trails.
 The Park is open late-- visit by moonlight.

 Bryce Canyon National Park

 Definitely on any list of top things to do in Utah, and part of the "Grand Circle" of National Parks with stunning scenery: this Canyon is famous for its red rock "hoodoos".
-Our About.com Guide advises: take "half a day for a hike below the rim, and half a day to drive the park road and enjoy the Bryce Canyon vista points.
+Our guide advises: take "half a day for a hike below the rim, and half a day to drive the park road and enjoy the Bryce Canyon vista points.
 Stay for sunset and to enjoy night skies if you can."

 Family activities at Bryce Canyon include "Just For Kids" ranger-led program; Junior Rangers (a terrific program in National Parks); moonlight hikes and Night Skies at Bryce*.
 See also What You Need to Know When Visiting Bryce.

 See a great Highway 89 driving route, that includes Bryce Canyon, Zion National Park, and more.

 As one visitor review puts it: "Best Way to Experience This National Park".
 Take a two-hour ride into this beautiful canyon on a sure-footed mule.
 A half-day ride is available, too*.